ietf-wg-cellar/matroska-specification/tagging.md

 # Official Tags

 The following is a complete list of the supported Matroska Tags.
-While it is possible to use Tag names that are not listed below, this is not recommended as compatibility will be compromised.
+While it is possible to use Tag names that are not listed below, this is **NOT RECOMMENDED** as compatibility will be compromised.
 If you find that there is a Tag missing that you would like to use, then please contact the persons mentioned in the IANA Matroska Tags Registry for its inclusion; see (#matroska-tags-names-registry).